justinmanley/www.justinmanley.work/projects/lifestory/version/1/fragments/footer.md

 The [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) is real, as are all the patterns mentioned above.
 The named patterns featured in this story are, in order:

-  - Triominoes and tetrominoes (three- and four-celled pattern) in Martin Gardner's 1970 _Scientific American_ article.
+  - Triominoes and tetrominoes (three- and four-celled patterns) in Martin Gardner's 1970 _Scientific American_ article.
   - [R-pentomino](https://conwaylife.com/wiki/R-pentomino)
   - [Lightweight spaceship](https://conwaylife.com/wiki/Lightweight_spaceship)
   - [Glider](https://conwaylife.com/wiki/Glider)